 - United States.
 In the U.S., chemicals that are intended for military applications fall under the jurisdiction of the Directorate of Defense Trade Controls (DDTC) of the U.S. Department of State.
 They are subject to the International Traffic in Arms Regulations (ITAR) and are listed in the U.S. Munitions List (USML).
 Conversely, dual-use chemicals with non-military commercial applications fall under the jurisdiction of the Bureau of Industry and Security (BIS) of the U.S. Department of Commerce.
 They are subject to the Export Administration Regulations (EAR), are listed in the Commerce Control List (CCL), and are assigned an Export Control Classification Number (ECCN).

 - European Union.
-In the European Union, control lists of chemicals that are intended for military applications are compiled and maintained by individual Member States.
+In the EU, control lists of chemicals that are intended for military applications are compiled and maintained by individual Member States.
 Conversely, dual-use chemicals with non-military commercial applications are subject to the Community Regime for the Control of Exports, Transfer, Brokering and Transit of Dual-use Items (Council Regulation No 428/2009, and subsequent amendments) and are listed in Annex I of the Regulation.

 Country-specific norms.
 In addition to general export control legislation and regulation, several countries have norms that pose additional restrictions on the export of dual-use chemicals to specific countries that pose a particular chemical proliferation risk.
 For instance, the European Union tightly regulates the export of dual-use chemicals to Syria, within the scope of the restricting measures imposed by Council Regulation (EU) No 36/2012, first issued in 2012 and subsequently subjected to various amendments.
 Beyond posing additional restrictions on the chemicals already present in the general EU export control lists, this EU regulation comprises additional lists of dual-use chemicals that, although being widely used in chemical industry for non-military purposes, are of concern for their possible role as precursors for the synthesis of chemical warfare agents when exported to Syria.